Accumulating vs Distributing ETFs — Which Is Better for Polish Investors?

 - Companies in the index pay dividends

-- The ETF collects those dividends
+- The ETF fund manager collects all dividend payments

 - The ETF's share price drops by the dividend amount on ex-dividend date